Canon D30 vs Nikon D4S

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D30 and the D4S have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the D4S have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the D4S was followed by the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the D30 and D4S can be found, respectively, in the Canon D30 Manual (free pdf) or the online Nikon D4S Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon D30 and the Nikon D4S?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.